-So you think you’re ready to purchase your first home?
+So you think you’re ready to own a home?
 Lots of people reach a point where they want to be homeowners, but many end up failing at it because they simply weren’t prepared.
 You see, there’s a lot that goes into owning a house that you may not have been aware of.
 Beyond making payments to the mortgage company, you’ll also be responsible for a lot of other expenses.
 If you haven’t effectively planned for those expenses, your dream home can quickly become the start of your financial demise.

 Below is a look at some of the common expenses you’ll need to determine the true cost of homeownership: